jamie-anson/MIse-en-place/mise-en-place-output/context-cards/generatePrd.md

 ### `registerGeneratePrdCommand`

-**Summary:** The `registerGeneratePrdCommand` function registers a Visual Studio Code command within the "Review and Rating System" module, likely to facilitate generating a production-ready document or setup, enhancing development workflow efficiencies related to managing and implementing review functionalities.
+**Summary:** The function `registerGeneratePrdCommand` is intended to integrate a command within the VS Code extension that allows users to generate a Product Requirements Document (PRD) for features like the "Contact Form Submission Storage" and "Contact Page" modules, by utilizing the current context of the extension's operations.

 **Signature:** `function registerGeneratePrdCommand(context: vscode.ExtensionContext)`